 Today, the mountains of Makhtesh Ramon surrender gypsum to commercial production—thousands of tons annually.
 In the middle of the crater, a factory works the gypsum into a component suitable for plaster of Paris and cement.
 Smaller mining efforts cull clay and quartz from Makhtesh Ramon.

 The Wilderness of Zin witnessed the Hebrews’ failure in their obedience to God.
 Here even the insubordination of Moses occurred.
 And the result?
 They didn’t enter the land.
 The implications of their example linger.

 - Faith is more than a creed—it is a way of life in obedience to God.
 For the Hebrews who spied out the land, and those who failed to believe God could give them what He promised, they never got to enter the land.

 - For Moses and Aaron who led the people but failed to honor God before them, they never got to enter the land.

 This doesn’t mean, of course, that we who love the Lord, but fail in our obedience to God, will not go to heaven.
 It does mean that—for both those who lead and those who follow—there may be a loss of privilege.
 Some of the blessings the Lord intends for us to enjoy come only by believing and obeying Him against impossible odds.

 Question: What impossible situation has God used to bring blessing in your life?
-Please leave a comment.
+You can leave a comment by clicking here.

 Makhtesh Ramon on the map: